 Our investigation of the nature and location of research centres in Scotland dealing with equality and human rights suggested that most centres were concerned with a particular strand and that human rights and equality were regarded as discrete issues.
 Inter-disciplinary work was rare and centres for the study of human rights tended to have a legal focus.

-Views of stakeholders and priority areas for research and knowledge transfer activities A number of common themes emerged from the interviews with respondents from public, private and voluntary sector organisations.
+Views of stakeholders and priority areas for research and knowledge transfer activities private and voluntary sector organisations.
 These are summarised below: